-The performance of the industrial sector has been robust year-to-date (up 18.0% since 1 January) and investors may also welcome some of the increased clarity that was provided by the Strategic Defence & Security Review and Comprehensive Spending Review.
-However, we believe that a headline P/E of more than 18x and a premium of greater than 20% relative to the UK market implies that much future upside potential has already been discounted.
+The performance of the industrial sector has been robust (up 25% in 2010) and investors may also welcome some of the increased clarity that was provided by the Strategic Defence & Security Review and Comprehensive Spending Review.
+However, we believe that a headline P/E of more than 19x and a premium of greater than 20% relative to the UK market implies that much future upside potential has already been discounted.
 Meanwhile, cost-cutting and operating leverage benefits may have begun to run their course; the Q3 reporting season may represent an apogee for the sector.